 We’re only truly consenting to treatments or other health interventions when we have been informed of all risks, benefits and consequences.
-Part of a healthcare professional’s role, therefore, is to provide us with information and support us in making decisions.
-An important aspect of this is making health information and health conversations accessible for us.
+Part of a healthcare professional’s role, therefore, is to provide us with information, support us in making decisions and to respect whatever we decide.
+As part of this, health professionals may need to make health information and health discussions accessible for us.
 For more about this, see my post Help with communication and information: NHS England’s Accessible Information Standard

 Although it’s questionable whether the clinical information in 2007’s CG53 CFS/ME: diagnosis and management is up to date, the principle of patient choice and a collaborative relationship between us and our professionals is embedded throughout it.
 In addition to the standard blue box in the Introduction section 1.1 General Principles of Care reinforces that we’re in charge of our treatment and the pace of progression of interventions.
 It also states that we have a right to refuse or withdraw from treatment without this affecting other aspects of our care, or future choices about care.